giollord/strapi/plugins/group-sort-strapi-plugin/README.md

-# group-sort-strapi-plugin
+# group-arrange-strapi-plugin

-Allows to group and sort content
+Allows to group and arrange content

 # How to run:
 Execute following command from `strapi` directory: